Articles of Incorporation and Rules

 (Election of Officers)

-Article 20 Officers shall be elected at the general meeting in accordance with the Officer Election Regulations.
+Article 20 Officers shall be elected at the General Meeting in accordance with the provisions of the Officer Election Regulations.

 2. Directors must be union members; provided, however, that if there are special reasons, up to one-third of the total number of directors may be elected from among persons who are not union members